Pedronet5/pedronet5/README.md

 - Experienced in Agile methodologies, particularly Scrum and Kanban.
 - Strong knowledge of continuous integration and continuous delivery (CI/CD) pipelines.
 - Skilled in a variety of technologies including Git, Jenkins, Microsoft SQL Server, Angular, and Docker.

-## Get in Touch

-📫 Feel free to reach out to me via LinkeDin https://www.linkedin.com/in/pedronet5/

 ## Contact Information
 - LinkedIn: https://www.linkedin.com/in/pedronet5/